karlrees/docker_bedrockserver/README.md

 Similarly, the startup script would copy the "worldname.whitelist.json" file, if it exists (where "worldname" is the name of your world), into the image as the whitelist.json file for the server.

 Or, for a custom resource_packs directory, rename it "worldname.resource_packs."

+You will need to restart the container for the changes to take effect.

 ## Accessing the server console